submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 Events:            <none>
 ```
 <!-- markdownlint-enable no-trailing-spaces -->
-To verify that service discovery is installed properly, check that the `submariner-lighthouse-coredns` service is ready:
+To verify that service discovery is installed properly, check that the `submariner-lighthouse-coredns` Service is ready:

 ```bash
 $ kubectl -n submariner-operator get service submariner-lighthouse-coredns